Context-self contrastive pretraining for crop type semantic segmentation: Background

 \textbf{Crop type identification from satellite images} is a challenging task that involves assigning one of $C$ crop categories at a set of desired locations on a geospatial grid, most commonly at the agricultural parcel or pixel level.
 Rather than using single images as inputs crop identification has been shown to work best by modelling the temporal patterns of plant growth during a growing season \cite{spacetime}. {\it Remote Sensing} approaches to crop type identification have included multiple preprocessing steps, adding expert knowledge to correct satellite image capturing and extract hand-crafted features, e.g. various vegetation indices \cite{dvi} used as input to machine learning classifiers \cite{cc1, ndvi1, ndvi2, ndvi3, hmm, pel_rand}.
-More recently {\it Deep neural Networks} (DNN) have achieved increasingly competitive performance outperforming previous approaches by a large margin \cite{Ruwurm1,Ru_wurm_2018,dnn1,dnn2, dnn3, dnn4}.
+More recently {\it Deep neural Networks} (DNN) have achieved increasingly competitive performance outperforming previous approaches by a large margin \cite{Ruwurm1,Ru_wurm_2018,dnn2, dnn3, dnn4}.
 These methods make use of minimal data preprocessing and are shown to handle challenges such as cloudy images, image noise and atmospheric corrections automatically during network feature extraction \cite{Ru_wurm_2018, Rustowicz2019SemanticSO, Ruwurm2}.
 Some works involve temporal modelling of single pixel or parcel level aggregated features \cite{Ruwurm1, pel1, garnot2019satellite} while others jointly capture temporal and spatial patterns \cite{Ru_wurm_2018, duplo, Rustowicz2019SemanticSO, spacetime}.
-Fewer works have tackled semantic segmentation of crop types \cite{Ru_wurm_2018, Rustowicz2019SemanticSO}.
+Fewer works have tackled semantic segmentation of crop types \cite{Ru_wurm_2018, Rustowicz2019SemanticSO, garnot_iccv}.

 In particular \cite{Rustowicz2019SemanticSO} propose two types of models: a fully convolutional {\it 3D-UNET} \cite{3dunet} and a {\it 2D-UNET} feature extractor coupled with a {\it CLSTM} decoder \cite{conv_lstm} both achieving state-of-the-art performance.
-In our work we use a novel contrastive pre-training scheme to significantly improve these results.
-On super-resolution with satellite images \cite{malkin} present a method for semantic segmentation at the resolution of input images utilizing only low-resolution ground-truth labels and assuming a known joint distribution between low and high-resolution ground truths.
-Our method utilizes vector representations of parcel geometries, a common output of agricultural field studies, making no further assumptions.
-It is also different in that we predict classes at a higher resolution than inputs.
-To our knowledge, there exist no other pre-training methods for improving the performance of pixel level semantic segmentation of crop types.
+In our work we use a novel contrastive pre-training scheme to significantly improve these results, particularly so for locations at parcel boundaries.